vdups/jetsonnano-k3s-gpu/README.md

 Initial goal was to write a simple step by step tutorial on how to bootstrap a mini GPU-powered Kubernetes cluster on Nvidia Jetson Nano(s) using K3s, then have a sample image recognition application that would be trained elsewhere and executed on then deployed on the Nanos cluster.

 WARNING : does not work as of 4th of September 2019 (missing docker image for nvidia-device-plugin, see issue 132 on their Github repo : https://github.com/NVIDIA/k8s-device-plugin/issues/132)

+How to use thoses notes ?
+Start from a newly flashed Jetson Nano SD card with image downloaded after July 2019, then execute the scripts in alphabetical order (everything from directory 10, then everything from directory 20...)